 Internal Revenue Allotment (IRA).
-Automatically appropriated and released share of local government units, aggregately corresponding to 40% of the national internal revenue taxes based on the collection of the third fiscal year preceding the current fiscal year, with the share of each local government unit determined pursuant to the provisions of the Local Government Code, by share for each LGU level, and in terms of population/land area/equal sharing.
+Automatically appropriated and released share of Local Government Units (LGUs), aggregately corresponding to 40% of the national internal revenue taxes based on the collection of the third fiscal year preceding the current fiscal year, with the share of each local government unit determined pursuant to the provisions of the Local Government Code, by share for each LGU level, and in terms of population/land area/equal sharing.